wp-plugins/really-simple-guest-post/readme.txt

 </ul>
 <strong>Live Preview:</strong> <a href="http://freebloggingtricks.com/post-your-article-without-register/" target="_blank">http://freebloggingtricks.com/post-your-article-without-register/</a>

+<strong>Note: </strong> Please read full description for better use.

 <strong>How to use this plugin?</strong>

 Create a new page/post with the name "Really Simple Guest Post" or whatever you like best.